Skip to content

 Follow along with the commit!

-In our last step, we uploaded our local image to Cloudinary, but now, we want to do the same thing only this time, remove the background image.
+In our last step, we uploaded our local image to Cloudinary, but now, we want to do the same thing and remove the background image.

 The tricky thing is this is an asynchronous process, where uploading the image kicks off the request, but then we need to keep checking until it’s done in order to use it.

-So to start, we’re going to utilize our existing upload, passing that URL to Cloudinary saying we wnat to upload the same image, but remove the background.
+To start, we’ll utilize our existing upload, pass that URL to Cloudinary by telling it that we want to upload the same image, but remove the background.

 Cloudinary AI Background Removal add-on

-Note: high usage costs money, but the free tier can let you play around with it!
+Note: High usage costs money, but the free tier allows you to play around with it!

-But once we’re ready to go, we’re going to use React’s useEffect hook and say that whenever we have uploaded data available, we’re going to kick off a second request to upload.
+But once we’re ready to go, we’ll use React’s useEffect hook and say that whenever we have uploaded data available, we’ll kick off a second request to upload.

 This will involve a few steps.